ewerae/OUTDATED-SFML-Pathfinding-Visualiser/README.md

 ![](https://github.com/ewerae/Pathfinding-Visualiser/blob/main/pathfinder.gif)

 WOP Pathfinding visualiser.
-Currently has my own version of the A* search algorithm, if I implemented it right, it looks right...
-Although, other visualisers I have seen look prettier in their solve method.
-I think ultimately the paths are the most efficient but they've somehow colour coded theres better...
+Currently has my own version of the A* search algorithm, if I implemented it right.
+Although, other visualisers I have seen look prettier in their solving time.
+I will blame this VM and Linux however.
+It's too slow.
+That being said, I have no idea on how to speed up calculation time either in SFML, and I'm not entirely certain if my virtual machine is the issue.
+Alas...

-I'm using a VM to use Linux as some pre-requisites for Windows 11 SFML was driving me crazy and for Linux it was a simple click of the download button, there's only so much I can do with a very slow VM...
+I'm using a VM to use Linux as some pre-requisites for Windows 11 SFML was driving me crazy and for Linux it was a simple click of the download button.

 The algorithm uses the octile heuristic method, apparently more accurate in obtaining diagonal paths so.